e107inc/e107-easyshop/readme.txt

 - upload of pictures through admin menu
 - XHTML 1.1 compliant
 - build-in security checks for safe shopping basket
-- customers can leave a note for seller (with e-mail override setting only)
+- improved e-mail override handling (customers can leave a note for seller, seller can add additional text to e-mail, e-mail information level)

 The EasyShop plugin does NOT:
 - VAT handling